Omustardo/gedfmt/README.md

 Server is a Golang executable that exposes an HTTP interface for formatting content.
 It also serves a very minimal webpage.

+There are also a user instructions at https://github.com/Omustardo/gedfmt/blob/main/server/docs/user_documentation.md.